pulsar-edit/documentation/README.md

 - [ ] Add all relevant documentation
 - [X] Implement Pulsar API Docs
 - [ ] Update **ALL** Links!
+- [ ] Special cards would be awesome, such as {settings-view} as a popup card on hover with details of this package.

 ## Style Guide